amiaopensource/vrecord/README.md

 $ vrecord -e
 ```

-By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value for every frame of video), an ffmpeg log, and an ffplay log.
+By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected like codec and video bit depth).

 #### Options for Video Capture ####